-- The cash flow discount rates used for CGUs were estimated based on the weighted average cost of capital, giving a pre-tax rate of between 9.67% and 11.94% for the four departments of the processing division and 14.67% for the paper department.
-They include a medium-term inflation rate of 2% in respect of a specific premium. - The long term perpetual growth rates of the CGUs are mainly between 0% and 1.5%.
+- The cash flow discount rates used for CGUs were estimated based on the weighted average cost of capital, giving a pre-tax rate of between 10.17% and 12.12% for the four departments of the processing division and 14.48% for the paper department.
+They include a medium-term inflation rate of 2% in respect of a specific premium. - The long term perpetual growth rates of the CGUs range from 0% to 1.5%.

-The assessment of the risk of impairment losses led to the recognition of a €10 million goodwill impairment charge for the digital CGU and a €2 million charge for the annual cycle CGU.
+The assessment of the risk of impairment losses led to the recognition of a €2 million goodwill impairment charge for the Diaries & Calendars CGU.